cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

      will translate the virtual pipeline of the configuration file into a physical pipeline with the specified name.

-  Pipelines published using command line tools are visible within both CDAP and Hydrator, and can be cloned and edited using Hydrator Studio.
+  Pipelines published using command line tools are visible within the CDAP UI, and can be cloned and edited using the CDAP Application Studio.

 Batch Pipelines